Auckle/larson_et_al_2022/README.md

 python crop_detections.py ./megadetector/detections.json ./data/raw/wellington_camera_traps.csv ./data/raw ./data/detections
 ```

-2. Sort the cropped images into ten training and seven testing datasets using the prepare_classification_datasets.py script
+2. Sort the cropped images into ten training and seven testing datasets using the prepare_classification_datasets.py script.
 ```
 python prepare_classification_datasets.py --detections_csv=./data/detections/wellington_camera_traps_detections.csv --output_csv=training_testing_datasets.csv
 ```
 This script also:
 - Combines images labeled as rat, Norway rat, and ship rat into a single "rat" label.
 - Combines images labeled as hare and rabbit into a single "hare" label.
-- Changes images labeled as nothinghere to "empty".
+- Changes images labeled as nothinghere to "empty."
 - Generates two labels for each image:
     - An individual label specifying the species or group of species.
     - A grouped label where birds are labeled as "native," empty frames are labeled as "empty," and all others (unclassifiable, cat, deer, dog, hare, hedgehog, mouse, mustelid, pig, possum, and rat) are labeled as "invasive."

-### 5. Training
+### 5. CNN Training
 Train the ten convolutional neural network models using each of the ten training datasets with the training.py script.

 Use the following command to start training fresh.